What is sadism?

 How does sadism develop?

-There are a number of theories about the search for the origin of sadistic tendencies.
-A popular psychoanalytic approach, for example, is an unrealized Oedipus conflict.
-The psychoanalyst Nikolaus Becker and psychiatrist Eberhart Schorsch see sadism as the result of disturbed personality development (“Fear, Lust, Destruction: Sadism as social and criminal action.”
-1977).
+There are numerous theories about the origins of sadistic tendencies.
+A popular psychoanalytic approach, for instance, involves an unresolved Oedipus complex.
+Psychoanalyst Nikolaus Becker and psychiatrist Eberhart Schorsch view sadism as a result of a disturbed personality development, as discussed in their work “Angst, Lust, Zerstörung: Sadismus als soziales und kriminelles Handeln” (1977).

 However, these and many other psychoanalytic models cannot be scientifically verified.
 There is also a lot of criticism about this, because not every sadist has a developmental disorder.
 There are sadists with happy childhoods.
 Those who discover their inclinations completely intrinsically, without negative preconceptions.